 "Once the area was known as Woolloomooloo Heights, Mill Hill, Darlinghurst, Queen's Cross, then King's Cross, and by the middle 1930s the apostrophe was being left out."

-While Kings Cross doesn't officially have an Australian postcode (except for the Kings Cross post office boxes 1340) Kings Cross in Sydney is generally accepted and verified by Wikipedia to be the area bounded by Potts Point, Elizabeth Bay, Rushcutters Bay and Darlinghurst.
+While Kings Cross doesn't officially have an Australian postcode (except for the Kings Cross post office boxes 1340) Kings Cross in Sydney is generally accepted to be the area bounded by Potts Point, Elizabeth Bay, Rushcutters Bay and Darlinghurst.
 Enclosed in this area, is the namesake Kings Cross Road where we start our best five coffee story.

 Café Hernandez Kings Cross late night legend was established in 1972 by Joaquin Hernandez Snr who had been a coffee controller in his country of birth, Spain.
 The venue brought an early introduction of espresso coffee to Sydney-siders, as a roaster selling coffee blends wholesale and retail, as well as the renowned café institution which mostly operated non-stop 24 hours seven days a week throughout the years.
 Popular blends are expertly crafted and include New Guinea Beans, Colombia, Spanish Blend and Cronulla Blend as just a few examples.
 The artisan coffee is warm and rich and embracing, like the welcome the family gives to its guests.

 Now as Kings Cross changes, Café Hernandez is still open seven days, with an all day menu that includes tasty reasonably priced toasted sandwiches, delicious empanadas, tortilla, lentil soup, Spanish meatballs, pastries and sweets such as churros, but now Café Hernandez operates until midnight with a later closing of 1am on Friday and Saturday nights.
-This week when we visited, floral tributes to Joaquin Hernandez Snr were on display from his memorial, his smiling family including son Keno (Joaquin Jnr) were proudly carrying on the family tradition.
+Following the passing of his father, son Keno (Joaquin Jnr) is proudly carrying on the family tradition.
 The café walls are full from floor to celing with paintings, and with a later addition of the 2011 First Prize San Pelligrino Sydney Café Society photography competition, which is based on the major artwork that sits next to it.
 Their Instagram account defines Café Hernandez Sydney as "authentic Spanish café, art and snacks" and it is and much more, and we will continue to celebrate the life of Joaquin Snr sharing in his passion for life and coffee, by joining with the community that he built at this iconic coffee establishment.

-Jeremy & Sons, 127 Macleay Street Potts Point + Shop 3 / 40 Bayswater Road Rushcutters Bay
+Jeremy & Sons, Shop 3 / 40 Bayswater Road, Rushcutters Bay

 Junnys may have a Darlinghurst Road address, but it's neatly tucked away, a hole in the wall on the right hand side of the entrance to Kings Cross Train Station.
 Junnys serves morning coffee and is closed by mid to early afternoon.
 It's a softer brew with excellent crema that serves a steady stream of commuters with take away only from as early as 5.30am on weekedays, 6.30am on Saturdays and 8am on Sundays.